rhomobile/rhomobile-docs/eb/en/edge/guide/about.md

 Easily design rich applications that take advantage of all the available features on a device and its attached peripherals - from scanning bar codes to capturing RFID tags and processing payment cards.

 ###Create consumer-style apps - for business
 Without OS constraints to impact app design, a graphical user interface can be created that is every bit as engaging, intuitive and interactive as today's consumer applications.
-Completely control application behavior on different devices: You control how an application behaves on a given device.
-With automatic screen sizing, apps can look, feel and behave identically on all devices - or you can add new features or expand the presentation of existing features to take advantage of larger screens.
+Provides complete control of application behavior on different devices.
+With automatic screen resizing, apps can look, feel and behave identically on all devices, or display new features or expand the presentation of existing features to take advantage of larger screens.

 ###Faster time to market
 A simplified application development approach allows for shorter time to market than ever before.

 ## Supported Devices

-###Mobile Computers
+###Mobile
 <table cellspacing="0" cellpadding="0" class="table table-striped">
  <tbody><tr>
   <th class="clsSyntaxHeadings"></th>